0m3re/calendar/README.md

 1. [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/) for installing dependencies and running scripts.
 2. [node](https://nodejs.org/en/) for running the development server and building the project.

-You can check if you have these installed by running npm -v or yarn -v to check the version of npm/yarn, and node -v to check the version of node.
+You can check if you have the required dependencies installed by running npm -v, yarn -v, and node -v in a terminal.

 To install npm, follow the instructions on the [npm website](https://docs.npmjs.com/getting-started).
 To install yarn, follow the instructions on the [yarn website](https://yarnpkg.com/getting-started/install).
 To install node, follow the instructions on the [node website](https://nodejs.org/en/download/).